gaearon/overreacted.io/src/pages/making-setinterval-declarative-with-react-hooks/index.md

 This is an early time for Hooks, and there are definitely still patterns we need to work out and compare.
 Don’t rush to adopt Hooks if you’re used to following well-known “best practices”.
 There’s still a lot to try and discover.

-I hope this post helps you understand the common pitfalls related to using APIs like `setTimeout()` with Hooks, the patterns that can help you overcome them, and the sweet fruit of creating more expressive declarative APIs on top of them.
+I hope this post helps you understand the common pitfalls related to using APIs like `setInterval()` with Hooks, the patterns that can help you overcome them, and the sweet fruit of creating more expressive declarative APIs on top of them.